carolinasancho/pandas_project/README.md

 https://www.kaggle.com/teajay/global-shark-attacks/version/1

 The job was applying different cleaning and manipulation techniques in this dataset, with significantly messy data.
 This will allow us to perform an analysis of the shark attack.
-With the cleaned dataset, the objective is to answer a 'business question': something you want to answer about shark attacks and try to answer that using data.This focused our cleaning and data manipulation through the process.
+With the cleaned dataset, the objective is to answer a 'business question': something we wanted to know about shark attacks and try to answer that using data.This focused our cleaning and data manipulation through the process.

 In my job I tryed to figure out the months with more shark attacks in each country and activity, also including sex and age.

 ## Data Cleaning:

 As downloaded from the Kaggle site, this dataset was very messy, but  I conducted this with a diverse set of tools in Python.
-I focused the cleaning in my goal,which was only the columns and rows that would contribute to my answer.
+I focused the cleaning in my goal, which was only the columns and rows that would contribute to my answer.

 I identified columns without information, corrected texts and obtained data from columns to create others.
 I had to filter the Date column in order to obtain the months and after that I could start my analysis.